SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

-This benchmark investigates the effects of defocus gradient correction in template matching.

 Although it has been shown multiple times that correcting defocus gradients is very important for subtomogram averaging in tilt-series data, the effects on particle localization have not been investigated (to my knowledge).
 The software Warp